 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a eARC edition that was published by Random House on November 18, 2014 and has 304 pages.
+romantic suspense that was published by Random House on November 18, 2014 and has 304 pages.

 Explore it on Goodreads or Amazon.